 Starting a business involves far more legal groundwork than most entrepreneurs expect.
 Choosing the right business structure (LLC, corporation, partnership), drafting partnership agreements, protecting intellectual property, and navigating employment laws all require legal expertise.

 When disputes arise — between partners, with vendors, or over contracts — a business litigation attorney can often resolve issues before they become costly lawsuits.
-Many small business owners wish they had consulted a lawyer earlier, not later.

 Immigration and Visa Issues